azhar-azad/employee-crud-demo/README.md

  * Helps to minimize boiler-plate DAO code (Approx. more than 70%).

 #### JpaRepository
- * Spring Data JPA provides the interface: JpaRepositoryj
+ * Spring Data JPA provides the interface: JpaRepository.
- * Exposes methods (some by inheritance by parents)
+ * Exposes methods (some by inheritance by parents).
  * Methods: findAll(), findById(id), save(entity), deleteById(id), others...

 #### Advanced Features